 In Uganda, women comprise a substantial percentage of many FBO's membership base, yet culturally do not share an equal role in decision-making or leadership positions within these organizations.
-Additionally, FBOs fail to take into consideration nutrition issues when developing their extension approaches due to the knowledge gap on developing nutrition sensitive
+Much of this stems from a lack of awareness within the organizations, as FBOs fail to take into consideration both gender and nutrition issues when developing their extension approaches and business enterprise models.
+This is partly because they do not clearly understand the dependent relationship between the empowerment of women farmers and improved household incomes, and partly because the organizations lack the capacity to identify and develop nutrition sensitive value chains that improve the nutritional wellbeing of their farmers while also maintaining profits.

-INGENAES is working to change that in Uganda by aligning its efforts with local counterpart Uganda Forum for Agricultural Advisory Services (UFAAS) to build capacity and provide technical assistance to 30 FBOs in 20 districts, which in turn directly serve roughly 100,000 members.
-Tororo District Farmers Association (TODIFA) in Eastern Uganda is one such FBO that took part in the INGENAES engagement and subsequently reported developmental impacts in the areas of improved household incomes, overall family nutritional health, and gender integration at the household and organizational levels.
+INGENAES is working to change that in Uganda by aligning its efforts with local partners to build capacity and provide technical assistance to the 30 above-mentioned FBOs, which in turn directly serve roughly 100,000 members.
+Tororo District Farmers Association (TODIFA) in Eastern Uganda is one such FBO that took part in the INGENAES trainings and subsequently reported developmental impacts in the areas of improved household incomes, overall family nutritional health, and gender integration at the household and organizational levels.

-Following an initial INGENAES gender and nutrition training, Isaac Bwayo, Technical Officer Tororo District Farmers Association (TODIFA), was convinced of the value of integrating gender and nutrition into TODIFA's programming.
+Following the INGENAES training, Isaac Bwayo, Technical Officer for Tororo District Farmers Association (TODIFA), was convinced of the value of integrating gender and nutrition into TODIFA's programming.
 As technical lead, he persuaded the TODIFA leadership to submit a proposal to the African Forum for Agricultural Advisory Services (AFAAS) in order to seek the funding needed to mobilize and sensitize the Tororo community on gender and nutrition.
 This included equipping and training 50 Farmer Trainers across two districts and the planting of 100 kitchen garden demonstration plots.
 In July 2017, TODIFA received a grant from AFAAS and immediately set to work.